cpske/ISP/assignment/week9/vocabulary-homework.md

 - **Cohesion**, in particular, what are *Functional Cohesion* and *Informational [or Communication] Cohesion*?
   - It is not so important to know "temporal cohesion", "informational cohesion", "sequential cohesion", etc.  When developers refer to cohesion they usually mean "functional cohesion".

+- Software **Component** is key to a *modular design*, which is a "best practice" for building testable, maintainable software.
+So, what is a software component?
+It's not just a class.

 - **Coupling**

 - **Encapsulation** and **Data Hiding** or *Information Hiding*, core concepts in OO programming.